ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{I-D.ietf-taps-arch}}.

 Transport Properties are divided into Selection, Connection, and Message Properties.
-During pre-establishment, Selection Properties (see
+Selection Properties (see {{selection-props}}) can only be set during pre-establishment.
+They are only used to specify which paths and protocol stacks can be used and are preferred by the application.
-{{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application during candidate selection, and Connection Properties (see
+Connection Properties (see {{connection-props}}) can also be set during pre-establishment but may be changed later and are used to inform decisions made during establishment and to fine-tune the established connection.
-{{connection-props}}) can be used to influence decisions made during establishment and to fine-tune the eventually established connection.
-These Connection Properties can also be used later, to monitor and fine-tune established connections.
 The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

 All Transport Properties, regardless of the phase in which they are used, are